-Bayer Leverkusen capitalised on Schalke and Dortmund's dropped points and moved into second by beating Werder Bremen 4-1 at the Weserstadion.
+Bayer Leverkusen capitalised on Schalke and Dortmund's dropped points, moving into second by beating Werder Bremen 4-1 at the Weserstadion.

 Gonzalo Castro got the visitors off to a great start by following up Dani Carvajal's blocked shot and slotting it into the back of the net.
 Shortly after the break it was two.
 Castro latched on to Lars Bender's through pass and finished coolly.

-A close-range Nils Petersen header temporarily reduced the deficit two minutes later, but Simon Rolfes soon restored the Werkself's two-gal advantage.
+A close-range Nils Petersen header temporarily reduced the deficit two minutes later, but Simon Rolfes soon restored the Werkself's two-goal advantage.
 Jens Hegeler, fresh off the bench, rounded off the victory 10 minutes from time, meaning Bremen slip to 12th.

 STUTTGART 2-1 AUGSBURG

-Another side to bounce back from a disappointing result over the weekend were Stuttgart, who claimed a 2-1 win over Augsburg.
+Another side to bounce back from a disappointing result over the weekend was Stuttgart, who claimed a 2-1 win over Augsburg.